DanPearce/CI_PP3_Battleships/README.md

 5. Then commit any changes and push the changes to GitHub.
 6. Using command "git push heroku main" - allowed me to deploy the application to the live site - once waiting for the site to build the application could then be used.

-There are alternative methods of deployment, however due to secuirty reasons some features have been disabled on Heroku's website for the time being.
+There are alternative methods of deployment, however due to security reasons some features have been disabled on Heroku's website for the time being.

 ## Credits